-"When a stich occurs during a workout or race, it's best to stop and address the problem," says Marni Sumbal, board certified sport dietitian, MS, RD, CSSD.
+"When a stitch occurs during a workout or race, it's best to stop and address the problem," says Marni Sumbal, board-certified sports dietitian, R.D.
 "Rarely does 'pushing through' actually work when it comes to issues surrounding the gut or muscles," she adds.
-It's only a matter of time before the pain becomes too intense, or your form becomes so sloppy, you're forced to stop.
+It's only a matter of time before the pain becomes too intense, or your form becomes so sloppy you're forced to stop.